 The main references for changes to the National Airspace System (NAS) are the Aeronautical Charts and the Chart Supplements.
 Most changes to the NAS meeting NOTAM criteria are known sufficiently in advance to be carried in these publications.
-When this cannot be done, changes are carried in the Notices to Airmen publication (NTAP) and/or the Service A telecommunications system as a NOTAM D item.
+When this cannot be done, changes are carried as a NOTAM.